eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 22-23

+When implementing this method, keep in mind that it should decide whether the provided value or values can be sampled from this distribution.

 Next, we get to the sampling method:

 .. literalinclude:: ../../abcpy/probabilisticmodels.py
     :language: python
     :lines: 164

 Even if your model does not strictly implement a distribution, it is still named this way to avoid confusion.
-This method should simply sample the distribution associated with the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` or simulate from a model.
+This method should simply sample from the distribution associated with the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` or simulate from a model.

 There are two input parameters, *k* and *rng*. *k* corresponds to the number of parameters that should be sampled. *rng* defines a random number generator.
 Keep in mind that other methods will try to send their random number generator to this method during sampling.
 It is, therefore, recommended that you use a numpy random number generator.